ehrpg/rules/docs/vessellist.md

 - Modules (Small): Sublight Engine MK II, 2x PD MK II, Launcher MK II, Small Sensor Array MK II, Small Power Core MK II

+The Cobra MK-II is a small fighter that is used on larger vessels for bomber and point defense.
+It's very fast and rapidly deployable, making it an optimal choice to outfit a fighter wing.
+Its aero-dynamic design also allows for atmospheric flight, although its strengths certainly lie in space combat.

 ### Hit Array